jsalignon/pasta/README.md

     ## 3:  1nM Rapamycin              -6.103977              38.12827                 NaN
 In this example, we can see the rejuvenating effect of OSKM and Rapamycin, and the aging effect of RAS-overexpression (i.e., Oncogene-induced senescence).
 Please note that PASTA predicts only relative age, so the predicted age-effects should mainly be compared between different samples of a given study.

-Here are the results with the regression model:
+Here are the results when using the regression model:
 ``` r
 print(dcast(pdata, treated_with ~ vector, value.var = 'REG', fun.aggregate = mean))
 ```